 Familial Lipid Disorders

 A familial lipid disorder is a condition that runs in families.
 It causes very high levels of cholesterol.
-This condition can cause a person to get coronary artery disease while still young.
+This condition can cause a person to get coronary artery disease at an early age.
 Familial lipid disorders are not common.
-Your doctor may look at cholesterol levels and family history to check if you or your...
+Your doctor may...